Disaster preparedness & response

-- We use data from previous storms to predict customer and community needs following storms, helping us know where to direct necessary supplies and personnel for potential disasters, prepare associates with knowledge about available resources, spark information sharing, and help us maintain or quickly restore operations.
+- We use data from previous storms to anticipate customer and community needs following storms, helping us know where to direct necessary supplies and personnel for potential disasters, prepare associates with knowledge about available resources, spark information sharing and help us maintain or quickly restore operations.

 Disaster planning and training